jordanbcooper/newrelic-integration-rabbitmq/README.md

 ### stop
 Stops and destroys the running dev container.

-### purge
-Removes the compiled binary from the bin directory and destroys the dev container.

 ### restart-newrelic
 Running `make restart-newrelic` will restart the newrelic-infra agent running on the machine using `docker exec`.
 This is